CZ-NIC/knot/doc/configuration.rst

    www.myrecord.com.
 3600 IN A 127.0.0.2
    ipv6.myrecord.com.
 3600 IN AAAA ::1

-And we query the nameserver with following:
+And we query the nameserver with the following:

 .. code-block:: console